 \subsection{Network flow}

-Problems that are not partially separable can be systematically separated by introducing \emph{auxillary variables}.
-The complexity of solving the resulting problem then becomes parameterized by the number of additional auxillary variables.
-In a class of graph-based semidefinite programs that we call \emph{network flow semidefinite programs}, the number of auxillary variables can be bounded using properties of the tree decomposition. \begin{definition}[Network flow] Given a graph $G=(V,E)$ on $n$ vertices $V=\{1,\ldots,n\}$, we say that the linear constraint $A\bullet X=b$ is a \emph{network flow constraint} (at vertex $k$) if the $n\times n$ constraint matrix $A$ can be rewritten
+Problems that are not partially separable can be systematically separated by introducing \emph{auxiliary variables}.
+The complexity of solving the resulting problem then becomes parameterized by the number of additional auxiliary variables.
+In a class of graph-based semidefinite programs that we call \emph{network flow semidefinite programs}, the number of auxiliary variables can be bounded using properties of the tree decomposition. \begin{definition}[Network flow] Given a graph $G=(V,E)$ on $n$ vertices $V=\{1,\ldots,n\}$, we say that the linear constraint $A\bullet X=b$ is a \emph{network flow constraint} (at vertex $k$) if the $n\times n$ constraint matrix $A$ can be rewritten

 in which $e_{k}$ is the $k$-th column of the identity matrix and $\{\alpha_{j}\}$ are scalars.
-We say that an instance of (\ref{eq:SDP}) is a \emph{network flow semidefinite program} if every constraint matrix $A_{1},\ldots,A_{m}$ is a network flow constraint, and $G$ is the sparsity graph for the objective matrix $C$. \end{definition} Such problems frequently arise on physical networks subject to Kirchoff's conservation laws, such as electrical circuits and hydraulic networks. \begin{example}[Optimal power flow] The AC optimal power flow (ACOPF) problem is a nonlinear, nonconvex optimization that plays a vital role in the operations of an electric power system.
+We say that an instance of (\ref{eq:SDP}) is a \emph{network flow semidefinite program} if every constraint matrix $A_{1},\ldots,A_{m}$ is a network flow constraint, and $G$ is the sparsity graph for the objective matrix $C$. \end{definition} Such problems frequently arise on physical networks subject to Kirchhoff's conservation laws, such as electrical circuits and hydraulic networks. \begin{example}[Optimal power flow] The AC optimal power flow (ACOPF) problem is a nonlinear, nonconvex optimization that plays a vital role in the operations of an electric power system.
 Let $G$ be a graph representation of the power system.
 Then, ACOPF has a well-known semidefinite relaxation

 over a Hermitian matrix variable $X$, subject to